US utilities seek sun as Trump sides with coal, fossil fuels

 - APNewsBreak: Deal allows Yellowstone bison slaughter

+Investor-owned utilities now back about 20 percent of the country’s community solar programs across 32 states, and represent about 70 percent of the potential output, said Dan Chwastyk of the Smart Electric Power Alliance, a group providing utilities information about shifting into clean-energy technologies.

+Charlotte-based Duke Energy Corp., the largest electricity company in the United States, this year plans to launch a community solar program in South Carolina and seek regulatory permission to do the same in North Carolina, Florida, Kentucky, Ohio and Indiana.

-Charlotte-based Duke Energy Corp. plans to join Minneapolis-based Xcel Energy Inc. and California’s three largest investor-owned utilities among other utilities moving into community solar.
+Minneapolis-based Xcel Energy Inc., Topeka, Kansas,-based Westar Energy, and California’s three largest investor-owned utilities are among other power companies moving into community solar.

+Duke Energy’s plan “just opens it up for a lot more people to go solar,” said Sara Hummel Rajca, chairwoman of the South Carolina Solar Council, which brings local cooperatives, solar installers and academics together with the state’s three major utilities.

+Duke Energy’s South Carolina residential customers would pay $70 upfront for each subscribed kilowatt slice of power potential from a solar array and get credit for their share of what’s produced, an investment that should pay for itself three years into the 10-year program.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.